Harshitha092/Sentiment-Analysis-on-IMDb-Movie-Reviews-using-NLP/README.md

    nltk.download('stopwords')
    nltk.download('wordnet')
    ```
+4. The original dataset (IMDb 50K Movie Reviews) is not included in this repository due to file size limitations.
+You can download the dataset from Kaggle:IMDb Dataset of 50K Movie Reviews
-4. Place `IMDB_Dataset.csv` in the working directory
+   Place `IMDB_Dataset.csv` in the working directory.
 5. Open and run `Task4_SentimentAnalysis_usingNLP.ipynb`

 ---